|

 Sew it!

-a race to be the first to get a block sewn by hand from already cut
+A race to be the first to get a block hand sewn from already cut pieces.
+A challenge that reinforces piecing skills!

 Still Crazy